 11. There are many other rituals as well followed by people depending on the region they stay in.
 So, the celebration of Navratri is done by all but in different methods.

 For nine days, worshipers also install different idols of Goddess inside their home temples.
-Praying and fasting marks the Navratri celebrations.
-Before the start of the celebrations, the house is cleaned for welcome the Goddess in their home.
+Praying and fasting mark the Navratri celebrations.
+Before the start of the celebrations, the house is cleaned to welcome the Goddess in their home.
 The devotees performing the puja observe a fast for all nine days.
-While fasting only ‘satvik’ food like potatoes, ‘kuttu ka aata’, curd and fruits are allowed.
-Consumption of non-vegetarian food and also use of onion and garlic should be strictly avoided.
-During the Navratri period, while maintaining strict discipline in food, a person should also monitor their behaviour.
+While fasting only ‘satvik’ food like potatoes, ‘kuttu ka atta’, curd and fruits are allowed.
+Consumption of non-vegetarian food and also the use of onion and garlic should be strictly avoided.
+During the Navratri period, while maintaining strict discipline in food, a person should also monitor their behavior.
 The devotees spend their day worshipping the Goddess and chanting the Navratri mantras.
 The fast is broken on the ninth day after the ‘havan’ and the Prasad, after offering to the Goddess, is eaten along with other members of the family.